Vault Safety assesses expectedness for each Case Assessment through generated Expectedness records.

 Local Datasheets Expectedness records are generated for each Case Product Registration with a Local Datasheet.
 Admins can configure Local Datasheets to inherit listed events from the Core Datasheet.

-Study Product Datasheet When the assessment's Case Product is of the type Study Product, and if the Study Product Role is Investigational, an Expectedness record is generated for the Study Product Datasheet.
+Study Product Datasheet When the assessment's Case Product is of the type Study Product, an Expectedness record is generated for the Study Product Datasheet.
 Admins can configure Study Product Datasheets to inherit listed events from the Study Core Datasheet.

 All Expectedness records are linked to the source Datasheet and the latest version of the referenced datasheet document in Vault Library.